 Script: While “surface” is the starting norm, the way you respond tells the other person what to expect next.
 If they perceive that you’re following a script, you send a message that this isn’t real.
 If you invalidate their ideas and feelings at the outset, they “know” not to be honest.
 If you push or pull, they “know” this isn’t a real dialogue.
 On the other hand, if you take turns, sharing, asking, listening, recognizing, reflecting… as the dialogue flows back and forth, it also flows beyond the surface.

 In any moment, consider there’s the “outside story,” or what we’re comfortable sharing… and the “inside story,” what we’re really thinking and feeling.
 Here is one of Six Seconds’ training exercises that you can use to explore this for yourself — with a partner — or even in a group.
 All you need is a paper and something to write with, but it’s more fun with colored pencils or pens:

-Step 3 is “where the magic happens,” of course… and the skill of your facilitator or partner makes this either interesting or amazing.
+Discuss – and this is “where the magic happens.”
+Of course, the skill of your facilitator or partner is what makes this either interesting or amazing.
 Depending on the situation, questions could include:

 This can go quite a bit further — about self-awareness, about patterns, about choices and consequences, and even about purpose.
 What kind of relationships do you want to build?
 Why does that matter?
 What choices will you need to make for that to happen?

 What happened when you did the exercise?
 Please share in the comments!